FlagOpen/FlagGems/README.md

 ## Introduction

 FlagGems is a high-performance general operator library implemented in [OpenAI Triton](https://github.com/openai/triton).
-It aims to provide a suite of kernel functions to accelerate LLM training and inference.
+It builds on a collection of backend neutral kernels that aims to accelerate LLM training and inference across a diverse set of platforms.

-By registering with the ATen backend of PyTorch, FlagGems facilitates a seamless transition, allowing users to switch to the Triton function library without the need to modify their model code.
-Users can still utilize the ATen backend as usual while experiencing significant performance enhancement.
-The Triton language offers benefits in readability, user-friendliness and performance comparable to CUDA.
+By registering with the ATen backend of PyTorch, FlagGems facilitates a seamless transition, allowing model developers to switch to Triton without changing the low level APIs.
+Users can still use their familiar Pytorch APIs as usual and benefit from new hardware acceleration technologies.
+For kernel developers, the Triton language offers readability, user-friendliness and performance comparable to CUDA.
 This convenience allows developers to engage in the development of FlagGems with minimal learning investment.

 We created WeChat group for FlagGems.
 Scan the QR code to join the group chat!
 To get the first hand message about our updates and new release, or having any questions or ideas, join us now!